joedlopes/darc-rpc/README.md

 The main goal of this project is to provide an introduction about network communication, especially TCP sockets, by implementing a simple remote procedure call (RPC) library for cross-platform (Linux :penguin:, macOS, Windows).

-Besides this educational purpose, it can be used as interface to communicate with constrainted hardware (embedded systems: Raspyberry Pi, low-power CPU, and MPSoC FPGA), where installing a big RPC library is not ideal.
+Besides this educational purpose, it can be used as interface to communicate with constrainted hardware (embedded systems: Raspyberry Pi, low-power CPUs, and MPSoC FPGA), where installing a big RPC library is not ideal.

 Another point is to provide a model like :robot: ROS nodes communication, I love ROS2 :revolving_hearts:, but sometimes I just want a simple publisher/subscriber without installing an entire distribution.